temitayo-ob/darey.io-projects/project1.md

 ![echo command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/70861d43-2fbc-4783-87a6-0c4f26eb364f)

 ### 32 zip, unzip command
-Zip is used to compress files into a zip file, also useful for archiving files and directories. general syntax: zip [options] zipfile file1 file2….
+Zip is used to compress files into a zip file, also useful for archiving files and directories.

+general syntax: zip [options] zipfile file1 file2….

 unzip extracts files from a zip file, general syntax :unzip [option] file_name.zip as shown in the illustration
 ![zip command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/01f77677-ff11-4661-a228-586d95a1d8f5)

 ### 33 hostname command
-This is used to show the system's hostname, General syntax is : hostname [option] can also be used with various flags
+This is used to show the system's hostname,

+General syntax is : hostname [option]

+can also be used with various flags
 ![hostname command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/d8367044-02b9-4957-930b-6e9038769dea)

 -i --- displays ip address

 -a --- displays hostname alias

 -A --- displays FQDN

 ### 34 useradd, userdel commands
-useradd is used to create a new user account, that can be passworded, it can only be executed by users with sudo priviledges.general syntax for useradd and password to be inputed simultaneously
+useradd is used to create a new user account, that can be passworded, it can only be executed by users with sudo priviledges.

+general syntax for useradd and password to be inputed simultaneously

 useradd --- useradd [option] username password --- passwd the_password_combination